Index

 Besides science, we also like to do things together in our free time.
 Whether it is the coffee in the morning, cake party, cooking and having barbecues together or sports activities – there are plenty of things we enjoy doing together as a group on a regular basis.
 Please, have a look at some of our activities.

-As tradition demands it, the Supraparticle Group followed the invitation of the Chair of Inorganic Chemistry to the Bergkirchweih.
+As tradition demands it, the Mandel group followed the invitation of the Chair of Inorganic Chemistry to the Bergkirchweih.
 After a traditional Weißwurst-Frühstück at the university, we enjoyed the walk to the Berg and joined the other Groups at the Tucher Keller.

 FAU and ISC Groups coming together for a BBQ